 Over 40 years ago the western world was swept up in Pritikin fever.
 Nathan Pritikin wowed the experts with evidence that fat was a major cause of heart disease, the then No. 1 killer of Americans.
 Pritikin recommended a diet severely restricted in all kinds of fat.
 Fried chips and chops were out, boiled potatoes and pasta were in.

 Lots of people lost weight and lots of people avoided heart disease on the Pritikin diet.
 However, the news wasn’t all good.
 By focusing on processed carbohydrate foods (at the expense of ‘good’ fat and protein), this ultimately causes a shift in the way the body deals with glucose.
 Encouraging weight gain and even a tendency towards diabetes, a disease that is now epidemic.
 Additionally, by eliminating fats from the diet the fat soluble vitamins including D, E, A and K were also in short supply, and we make hormones and other important molecules in the body from fat.

-After Pritikin came along the Atkins Diet.Turning Pritikin on it’s head, the Atkins protocol was no carbohydrate and plenty of fat and protein.
+After Pritikin came along the Atkins Diet.Turning Pritikin on its head, the Atkins and later Keto protocol was the abstinence of carbohydrates, with an abundance of fat and protein.
 Again, this works in the short term, however, there are long term health risks, overloading the kidneys as well as vitamin and mineral deficiencies.

 Are there any side effects to the Low Starch Eating Plan?